No Mercy (2000): Main event matches

 The seventh match of the event pitted Hardy Boyz (Matt Hardy and Jeff Hardy) defending the WWF Tag Team Championship against Los Conquistadores (Uno and Dos).
 Los Conquistadores were actually Edge and Christian in masks.
 Edge was wrestling as Conquistador Uno and Christian was wrestling as Conquistador Dos.
 As the match started, Hardy Boyz tried to pull off Conquistadores' masks but failed.
 One of the Conquistadores nearly had Matt pinned until Jeff performed a Swanton Bomb on Conquistador Dos.
 However, Conquistador Uno tossed Jeff out of the ring.
 Matt took advantage and hit Conquistador Uno with a Twist of Fate and pulled off his mask to reveal another mask.
 Matt pulled off that mask until Conquistador Dos took advantage and gave Matt an Unprettier to win the Tag Team Championships.

 The final match on the undercard was between Triple H and Chris Benoit.
-As the match started, Triple H started attacking Benoit's injured left knee until injuring his own left arm.
-Benoit started attacking Triple H's injured arm and performed a Diving Headbutt on the arm.
+As the match started, Triple H started attacking Benoit's injured left knee until injuring his left arm.
+Benoit started attacking Triple H's injured arm and performed a diving headbutt on the arm.
 The match went back and forth with Benoit working on Triple H's injured arm.
 He eventually applied a Crippler Crossface on Triple H. Triple H stood up after a while and got out of the move.
 Stephanie McMahon-Helmsley interfered in the match and slapped Benoit.
 McMahon distracted the referee, allowing Triple H to hit Benoit with a Low Blow.
 He followed it with a Pedigree to pin Benoit for the victory.